rachow/grabcab/README.md

 # Grabcab.co

-This project is an ongoing attempt to demonstrate the technology behind ride hailing apps in the likes of Uber and Bolt.
+This project is an ongoing attempt to demonstrate the technology behind ride hailing apps in the likes of Uber and Bolt but with a small twist.

+1. Driver Signups (Documents, Licensing, PCO Authorizations, Country/Region/Town Restrictions)
+2. Dispatch Integrations (Connect to Worldwide suppliers of Cab Operators)

+This project aims to provide the best of both worlds, dispatch integrations, and self-employed drivers on the platform.

-There are oppertunities to break the entire platform into a Microservices oriented infrastructure with Amazon AWS powering the server techs.
+There are oppertunities to break the entire platform into a Microservices oriented infrastructure with Amazon AWS powering the server tech.

 ![image](https://github.com/rachow/grabcab/assets/12745192/b66885c8-26b0-4aab-af19-a923247845d8)
 ![image](https://github.com/rachow/grabcab/assets/12745192/f80023fd-308f-45b7-9115-e47fc229db17)